tombensve/APS/APS-Libraries/APSCoreLib/docs/aps-core-lib.md

 ## MapJsonDocValidator

-This takes a schema (made up of a `Map<String,``Object>`, see below) and another `Map<String,``Object>` representing the JSON.
+This takes a schema (made up of a `Map<String, Object>`, see below) and another `Map<String, Object>` representing the JSON.
 So the catch here is that you need a JSON parser that allows you to get the content as a Map.
 The Vertx JSON parser does.
 This uses `Map` since it is generic, does not need to hardcode dependency on a specific parser, and maps are very easy to work with in Groovy.

-### Useage
+### Usage

              private Map<String, Object> schema = [
-                    "meta/header": "meta",
                     header_1: [
                             type_1      : "service",
                             "meta/type" : "metadata",
                             address_1   : "?aps\\.admin\\..*",
-                            classifier_1: "?public|private"
+                            classifier_1: "|?public|private"
                     ],
                     body_1  : [
                             action_1: "get-webs"